heyitswither/chillpass/README.md

   -w LIST, --list LIST    alternate wordlist
 ```

 Type `make deps` to download and verify the official diceware wordlist.
+This wordlist uses tabs to separate the numbers from the letters, you will need to replace these with spaces (`:%s/\t/ /g` in vim),

 You can also use your own wordlist.
 A wordlist is a list of words, each on their own line, starting with a number.
 See the following example.

 ```
 1 it's